Manta-Network/docs/docs/learn/PrivatePayment.md

 ## Public Ledgers

 Most decentralized systems of digital money use what are called _public ledgers_ to keep track of the flow of money.
 Public ledgers store the current state of every participant's balances, and whenever someone tries to spend from their account, the blockchain will come to consensus on whether this transaction is valid and updates the state.
-However, to validate a transaction the public ledger needs to know which sender and receiver are participating, and what amount is being transfered.
+However, to validate a transaction the public ledger needs to know which sender and receiver are participating, and what amount is being transferred.
 We would like to find a way to avoid this and preserve the privacy of all parties involved in transactions and keep amounts private as well.

 ## Properties of a Decentralized Anonymous Payment Protocol